strawberry-graphql/strawberry/docs/types/exceptions.md

 ### MissingQueryError

-This exception is raised when the `request` is missing the `query` paramater.
+This exception is raised when the `request` is missing the `query` parameter.

 ```python
 client.post("/graphql", data={})